-How do we move forward into an uncertain world?
+How do we move forward in an uncertain world?

-I think curious generalists are ready to challenge what they thought they knew, to retrain, to supplement knowledge in one area with knowledge from others, to be continuously learning.
+I think systems entrepreneurs are ready to challenge what they thought they knew, to retrain, to supplement knowledge in one area with knowledge from others, to be continuously learning and engaging others.
 They recognise that things become interesting when you combine insights from multiple sources and disciplines.
 It is not for nothing that so many Nobel prize-winning scientists are also experts in artistic fields.

-Imagination is also cultivated by the curious generalist.
+Imagination is also cultivated by the systems entrepreneur.
 It is, of course, a uniquely human characteristic yet one traditionally undervalued by mainstream education and society which preaches conformity and slave-like devotion to working hard for others’ benefit, trapped as we are in the largely extractive ‘techno-industrial economic complex’.

 We dream.
 We imagine better ways of doing things, of alternatives both grounded in the practical and liberated in exotic flights of fancy.
 The status quo, manifesting in the ways we do things as individuals, in our organisations and across society, is a weight pushing us down towards conformity that we actively resist through imagination of its alternatives.